npenilla/wlr-counter/README.md

 # Carti Bot

-Carti Bot (@wholelottacap__) is a bot to tweet the amount of time it's been since artist PlayBoi Carti (aka Sir Cartier Cash Carti) has announced his third album 'Whole Lotta Red'.
+Carti Bot (@wholelottacap__) is a bot to tweet the amount of time it's been since artist PlayBoi (Cash) Carti has announced his third album 'Whole Lotta Red'.

 ## Specs